Kushal-kothari/kk5268_tailrecursion/README.md

 ## Testing

 To test the implementations, you will need to have both Python and an implementation of Common Lisp (such as SBCL) installed on your system.
+Please change the value if you want to test for either big value or small value or see the attached PDF

 ### Testing in Common Lisp